umamaheswara-reddy/e-commerce/memento/projectbrief.md

 ## 4. Key Architectural Intentions

-- **Authentication:** The Identity microservice is replaced by Azure AD B2C's hosted flows.
-All other microservices will validate JWTs issued by B2C.
+- **Authentication:** The Identity microservice is replaced by Microsoft Entra External ID's hosted flows.
+All other microservices will validate JWTs issued by Entra External ID.
 - **Event-Driven:** Microservices will communicate asynchronously via RabbitMQ to ensure loose coupling and scalability.
 - **Containerization:** All services will be containerized with Docker for consistency across development, testing, and production environments.
 - **Cloud-Native:** The application will be deployed to a combination of cloud services (Firebase, Supabase) and orchestrated with Kubernetes, reflecting modern cloud-native patterns.